-Avian veterinarians are small animal practitioners that specialize in the veterinary care of birds.
-Avian veterinarians are licensed animal health professionals who are qualified to diagnose and treat illnesses or injuries found in many species of birds.
+Avian veterinarians are small-animal practitioners that specialize in the veterinary care of birds.
+They're licensed animal health professionals who are qualified to diagnose and treat illnesses or injuries found in many species of birds.

 Avian vets working in poultry production may be involved with flock health management procedures, vaccination programs, inspections, meat or egg evaluation, and other related duties carried out on livestock farms or in government processing facilities.

 Avian vets might also be called if there's a disease outbreak or epidemic in the local bird population since they understand the unique health of a bird's immune system, digestive system, and dietary needs.

 An avian vet's salary can vary depending on a variety of factors.
 The Association of Avian Veterinarians (AAV), one of the largest professional organizations focusing on avian medicine, offers a salary estimator for current students.

 The pay for veterinarians, in general, is as follows:

 - Median Annual Salary: $90,420